adamczykm/emacs-live/packs/stable/python-pack/lib/python-mode/doc/commands-python-mode.rst

 py-switch-imenu-index-function
 ------------------------------
-Switch between series 5. index machine `py-imenu-create-index' and `py-imenu-create-index-new', which also lists modules variables
+Switch between series 5. index machine `py--imenu-create-index' and `py--imenu-create-index-new', which also lists modules variables

 py-choose-shell-by-path
 -----------------------